Introduction to Yanagihashi Kabuki – the one and only kabuki in Koriyama City, Fukushima Prefecture

 Yanagihashi Kabuki

-According to the record by the Yanagihashi Kabuki Preservation Society, the play acted out by junior high school students dates back to “Ichinotani Futabagunki, Sumanoura Uchi no ba” in 1995, at the Asakakunitsuko Shrine Autumn Festival Kabuki Revival Event.
+According to records from the Yanagihashi Kabuki Preservation Society, junior high school students first performed a kabuki play with Ichinotani Futabagunki – Sumanoura Uchi no Ba in 1995 during the Asakakunitsuko Shrine Autumn Festival Kabuki Revival Event.

-After that in 1997, “Kotobukishiki Sanbasou Ichinotani Futabagunki, Sumanoura Uchi no ba” was performed at the renovated junior high school gymnasium during the school’s 50th Year Anniversary Ceremony.
-In addition, in 1998, “Ehon Taikoki, Judanme Amagasaki Kankyo no ba” was presented at the Asakakunitsuko Shrine Autumn Festival Kabuki Revival Event.
+In 1997, Kotobukishiki Sanbasou Ichinotani Futabagunki – Sumanoura Uchi no Ba was performed at the renovated school gymnasium as part of the school’s 50th Anniversary Ceremony.
+The following year, in 1998, Ehon Taikoki – Judanme Amagasaki Kankyo no Ba was presented again at the Asakakunitsuko Shrine Autumn Festival Revival Event.

 Yanagihashi Kabuki

-(↑The back stage: before to the presentation)
+↑The back stage: before to the presentation

 Yanagihashi Kabuki